puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 ### Installing the Puppet Master

 1. **On the puppet master node,** log in as root or with a root shell.
 (Use `sudo -s` to get a root shell if your operating system's root account is disabled, as on Debian and Ubuntu.)
-2. [Download the Puppet Enterprise tarball][downloads], extract it, and navigate to the directory it creates.
+2. [Download the full (NOT agent-only) Puppet Enterprise tarball][downloads], extract it, and navigate to the directory it creates.
+(The agent-only tarball is used for [package-management based agent installation](agent-install), which is not covered by this guide.)
 3. Run `./puppet-enterprise-installer`.
 The installer will ask a series of questions about which components to install, and how to configure them.
     * **Install** the puppet master, database support, and console roles; the cloud provisioner role is not required, but may be useful if you later promote this machine to production or just want to experiment with PE provisioning features.
     * Make sure that the unique "certname" matches the hostname you chose for this node.
 (For example, `master.example.com`.)